vladyslavmarkovaccenture/openbsw/doc/dev/guidelines/practices.rst

   python3 .ci/clang-tidy.py <Path_to_compile_commands_directory> <Output_file_for_ct_findings>

-In case you want to run clang-tidy directly, you can also use the following command:
+In case you want to run clang-tidy on a single file, you can also use the following command:

 .. code-block:: bash